-You would think that babysitting younger kids is pretty simple and straightforward.
-But there are plenty of situations and potential problems that you can run into if you're not prepared.
+You would think that babysitting younger kids is pretty simple and straightforward, but there are plenty of situations and potential problems that you can run into if you're not prepared.

 You'll demonstrate leadership as a babysitter while dealing with parents.
-In order to get a babysitting job, you need to convince parents that you're a trustworthy and experienced enough person to be put in charge of their child.
+In order to get a babysitting job, you need to convince parents that you're trustworthy and experienced enough to be put in charge of their child.
 You'll also use negotiating skills to work out how much you'll be paid for your services.

 At the end of a babysitting job, you'll need to report what has happened to parents and hand the leadership of their home back to them.

-You're doing great as a babysitter if the kids you're looking after see you as a leader and authority figure, but also find you relatable and may even consider you a friend.
+You're doing great as a babysitter if the kids you're looking after see you as a leader and authority figure but also find you relatable and may even consider you a friend.

-If you've worked other jobs, then you've probably dealt with people in leadership positions like bosses or managers already.
+If you've worked other jobs, you've probably dealt with people in leadership positions like bosses or managers already.
 Even if you haven't worked before, you've likely dealt with different kinds of teachers while you were in school.